Institute Staff and Affiliated Faculty

 Economics, an undergraduate essay competition he co-founded.
 For more information about Dr. Martin, please visit

-Dr. Edward Stringham is an Associate Professor of Economics in
+Dr. Edward Stringham is an Associate Professor of Business Economics in

 the Area of Energy, Economics and Law in the Rawls College of